-Note: this post is about the USE of Spanish Preterite Tense and Spanish Imperfect Tense.
-It is supposed that you already know about their conjugation.
+This post is about the USE of Spanish Preterite Tense and Spanish Imperfect Tense.
+It is assumed that you already know how to conjugate verbs in those tenses.
 If you don’t, check out these posts first:

 Learning to choose correctly between the Spanish Preterite Tense (“Pretérito Indefinido”) and the Imperfect Tense (“Pretérito Imperfecto”) is one of the big challenges for Spanish learners.

 In this post, we start with an explanation of the Preterite Tense: what it is and cases where we use it.

 Then we will do the same with the Imperfect Tense.

 Finally, we will do an exercise where we need to chose between both tenses.
 But first, a trick!